Mamadou Barry: PSMS Medan

 He was signed for PSMS Medan to play in the Liga 2 in the 2021 season.
 Barry made his debut on 20 October 2021 in a match against PSPS Riau at the Gelora Sriwijaya Stadium, Palembang.

 Persewar Waropen

 In November 2021, Barry signed a contract with Liga 1 club Persewar Waropen.
 He made his league debut on 4 November 2021 in a 3–1 win against Kalteng Putra at the Batakan Stadium, Balikpapan.
 On 24 November 2021, Barry scored his first goal for Persewar against Persiba Balikpapan in the 9th minute at the Batakan Stadium, Balikpapan.

 International career

-He was called up by Guinea national under-23 football team for the match against Mali U23 in 2012 CAF Men's Pre-Olympic Tournament.
+He was called up by Guinea U23 for the match against Mali U23 in 2012 CAF Men's Pre-Olympic Tournament.
 He scored a goal in the 84th minute.
 The match ended 2–2 and Mali won on the away goals rule.

+Personal life

+Born and raised in Guinea, he acquired Indonesian citizenship in 2021.